Category: Calendar Tools

 Rule: If task integration introduces extra interface decisions, Akiflow fails first.

-Where Akiflow works better
+Where Akiflow wins

-Where Apple Calendar works better for minimalists
+Where Apple Calendar wins

 Where each tool can break down